Viswanathan Anand: FIDE World Rapid Chess Champion 2003

 In October 2003, the governing body of chess, FIDE, organised a rapid time control tournament in Cap d'Agde and billed it as the World Rapid Chess Championship.
 Each player had 25 minutes at the start of the game, with an additional ten seconds after each move.
 Anand won this event ahead of ten of the top 12 players in the world, beating Kramnik in the final.
 His main recent titles in this category are at Corsica (six years in a row from 1999 through 2005), Chess Classic (nine years in a row from 2000 through 2008), Leon 2005, Eurotel 2002, Fujitsu Giants 2002 and the Melody Amber (five times, and he won the rapid portion of Melody Amber seven times).
 In the Melody Amber 2007, Anand did not lose a single game in the rapid section, and scored 8½/11, two more than the runners-up, for a performance rating in the rapid section of 2939.
 In most tournament time control games that Anand plays, he has more time left than his opponent at the end of the game.
 He lost on time in one game, to Kamsky.
 Otherwise, he took advantage of the rule allowing players in time trouble to use dashes instead of move notation during the last four minutes only once, against Peter Svidler at the MTel Masters 2006.

 FIDE World Rapid Chess Champion 2017

 Anand won the 2017 World Rapid Chess Championship, defeating Vladimir Fedoseev 2–0 in the final tiebreak after he, Fedoseev and Ian Nepomniachtchi tied for first with 10½/15 points.
-He won the tournament ahead of Carlsen, his first victory in a world championship since losing the classical championship to Carlsen in 2013.
+His first victory in a world championship since losing the classical championship to Carlsen in 2013.